 Kuwait Finder was an immediate success when it first launched in 2013 quickly racking up over 450,000 downloads – this in a country of just under 4.5 million people.

-“It shows we really tapped into an unmet need with a significant percent of the entire population downloading Kuwait Finder on their phone,” says Abdel Karim, “Not only that, but the app was recognized with six local and international awards including the best mobile app at the Esri User Conference in 2013.”
+“It shows we really tapped into an unmet need with a significant percentage of the entire population downloading Kuwait Finder on their phone,” says Abdel Karim, “Not only that but the app was recognized with six local and international awards including the best mobile app at the Esri User Conference in 2013.”